Back to all posts

 Seeing water pool around your basement floor drain is never a welcome sight.
 It’s messy, stressful, and often points to a bigger issue than just a simple clog.
 The water is backing up because it has nowhere else to go, and understanding the root cause is the first step toward a lasting solution.
 From problems deep within your sewer lines to simple household habits, several culprits could be behind your backed-up drain.
 Let’s walk through the most common reasons this happens so you can figure out what’s going on.

-Common Culprits: Sewer Lines and Tree Roots
+Are Sewer Lines or Tree Roots to Blame?

 Often, the problem isn’t in the floor drain itself but much deeper in your main sewer line.
 When this line gets blocked, wastewater has no path to the city sewer and is forced back up through the lowest point in your home—your basement floor drain.
 If you notice toilet paper or a foul sewer smell accompanying the water, a main line clog is the likely suspect.
 A common cause for these blockages is invasive tree roots, which can work their way into pipes, restricting flow and eventually causing a complete backup.
 This is a serious issue that requires immediate emergency plumbing services.